-Features of a claim deemed to have been abandoned pursuant to Rule 45(3) and which are not otherwise to be found in the description or drawings cannot subsequently be reintroduced into the application and, in particular, into the claims (J 15/88, OJ 11/1990, 445).
+Features of a claim deemed to have been abandoned pursuant to Rule 45(3) and which are not otherwise to be found in the description or drawings cannot subsequently be reintroduced into the application and, in particular, into the claims (see J 15/88).

-Regarding Euro-PCT applications entering the European phase, see VII, 1.3 and 3.8.
+Regarding Euro-PCT applications entering the European phase, see E-VIII, 2.1.3 and 2.3.8.